sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Titanium_Development/Titanium_Modules/Creating_a_New_Titanium_Module.md

 You will need to install the Android NDK.
 Download the appropriate .zip file from [http://developer.android.com/sdk/ndk/index.html](http://developer.android.com/sdk/ndk/index.html) and extract it to some location on disk.
 Remember this location.

-As an additional note, you need to make sure the path to your Studio workspace does not contain spaces.
+{{% alert title="❗️ Warning" color="danger" %}}As an additional note, you need to make sure the path to your Studio workspace does not contain spaces.
 See [Switching your Workspace](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Switching_your_Workspace/) for how to switch your workspace location.
 You can then import your projects from the old to the new workspace.
-This is a limitation of the Android NDK
+This is a limitation of the Android NDK{{% /alert %}}

 ## Creating a New Module